heptarch/heptarch.github.io/drafts/demon.md

 But then the teardrops lengthened inward into spikes, and cruelly pierced the ball; Susan gasped, shocked by a twelvefold betrayal beyond anything in the scriptures.
-The spikes pushed through to the other side of the ball, and the whole figure shivered, the spikes and their heads dancing, swelling, contracting in new patchworks, oblivious to the fate of the ball...
+The spikes pushed through to the other side of the ball, and the whole figure shivered and convulsed, dancing into new, more convoluted patchworks, oblivious to the fate of the ball...

-More in heaven and earth, she thought.
+A devilish shape, she thought, and switched it off.

 <p align="center">
   ⁂